 If you are covered by Medicaid, we will need a copy of your Medicaid card.
 Medicaid also has payment limitations on a number of services and items.
-Medicaid does not pay for the cost of a private room unless medically necessary.
 If you have completed a Medicaid application with your local Social Services department and are awaiting an eligibility determination, please provide this information to the patient access or admissions staff.

 If you have no insurance or your insurance will not cover the service you request, you can make payment by check, money order, cash or credit card, including VISA, MasterCard, Discover or American Express.
-We also offer financial coordinators who can discuss financial arrangements with you.
-A care coordinator, who is a representative of the Care Management Department, is available to assist you in applying for Medicaid or other government assistance programs.
+We also offer financial assistance for those that qualify.
+A partner of ours, Advanced Patient Advocacy, is available to assist you in applying for Medicaid or other government assistance programs.

-Some Riverside locations function as outpatient departments of Riverside Regional Medical Center.
+Some Riverside locations function as outpatient departments of one of our hospitals.
 You will also see these locations sometimes referred to as "provider based" or "hospital based" offices, even if they are not located within the hospital building.
 Depending on your insurance coverage, the amount you pay for services in a provider based setting may be different from what you would pay for services in an office that is not provider based.

 We will ask that you pay your co-payments and/or deductibles at the time of service or when you are admitted for your hospital stay.

-Our patient accounting representatives can answer many of your questions regarding your hospital bill and can help you coordinate your billing and insurance needs.
-Please call (757) 989-8830, Option 3, for information.
+Our Customer Service Team can answer many of your questions regarding your hospital bill and can help you coordinate your billing and insurance needs.
+Please call 1-800-621-7677 for information or email BillingHelp@rivhs.com.